 In addition to medication, behavioral therapies and counseling are often recommended for treating severe mental illnesses and addiction.
 Patients can choose among many different types of options.
 With that said, the most popular therapies and counseling sessions recommended for treating a dual diagnosis include:

 - Individual psychotherapy, also known as talk therapy or counseling

 The right type of therapy can make a world of a difference to one’s treatment.
 Many patients will try out different types of therapies to find one that works for them.
 It’s important to note that various techniques will fit different personalities.
 You should consider switching counselors or therapists if you find that the treatment isn’t really working for you.

 Many patients will try out other types of behavioral therapies and counseling in conjunction with the ones listed above.
 For example, motivational interviewing (MI) and Eye Movement Desensitization and Reprocessing (EMDR) are both popular options.

 Treat Addiction and Mental Health Disorders at the Same Time

 If you’re struggling with both a substance use disorder and a mental health disorder, find a treatment center that can deal with both.
 It’s like killing two birds with one stone.
 You’ll be able to treat the addiction and also improve your mental health.

 Here, at Amethyst Recovery, we have the tools and resources you need to succeed.
 We can help you make an informed decision on how to customize your treatment plan so it works best for you.
 With a little perseverance, you can have both issues under control.
 You’ll leave our rehab facility feeling healthier and better equipped to deal with the challenges that life may throw at you.
-We’ll help you conquer your mood disorders and addictions, so you become a different person.
+We’ll help you conquer your substance abuse with dual diagnosis addiction treatment.